 Applicants complete the Application Progression Questionnaire and provide:

 - a copy of your child's immunisation history statement issued by Medicare (for applications to ECLC - Year 6)

 - for students applying with English as a second language for entry into Year 5 onward, AEAS test results (no more than 12 months old) will be required at this stage of the enrolment process.

-In addition to the above information, domestic students (holding a TR/ PR Visa or Australian Citizenship), for whom English is a second language, must provide an English proficiency test administered by Australian Education Assessment Services (AEAS) with their Enrolment Questionnaire.
+In addition to the above information, domestic students (holding a TR/ PR Visa or Australian Citizenship), for whom English is a second language, must provide an English proficiency test administered by Australian Education Assessment Services (AEAS) with their Application Progression Questionnaire.

 |Year Level||AEAS Score||Stanines (score)|